 \subsection{Baselines}

-We compare our method against leading baselines that are tuned for each dataset, including tree-based methods such as XGBoost~\citep{chen2016xgboost} and CatBoost~\citep{prokhorenkova2018catboost}, and deep learning methods such as TabR~\citep{gorishniy2024tabr} and MLP-PLR~\citep{gorishniy2022embeddings}, as well as MLP.
+We compare our method against leading baselines that are tuned for each dataset, including tree-based methods such as XGBoost~\citep{chen2016xgboost}, LightGBM~\cite{ke2017lightgbm}, and CatBoost~\citep{prokhorenkova2018catboost}, and deep learning methods such as TabR~\citep{gorishniy2024tabr}, TabM~\citep{gorishniy2024tabm0} and MLP-PLR~\citep{gorishniy2022embeddings}, as well as MLP.
 For XGBoost, CatBoost, and LightGBM, we use results reported in the TabZilla benchmark~\citep{mcelfresh2023neural}.
-Some datasets are missing results, so we conduct hyperparameter optimization and train models following the TabZilla protocol using the code repository from~\citep{gorishniy2024tabr}\footnote{\url{https://github.com/yandex-research/tabular-dl-tabr}}.
-For TabR, MLP-PLR, and MLP, we use the same code repository with the predefined search space and 30 search rounds for both CC18 and CTR23.
+Some datasets are missing results, so we conduct hyperparameter optimization and train models following the TabZilla protocol using the code repository from~\citep{gorishniy2024tabr}.\footnote{\url{https://github.com/yandex-research/tabular-dl-tabr}} For TabR, TabM, MLP-PLR, and MLP, we use the same code repository with the predefined search space and 30 search rounds for both CC18 and CTR23.
 We choose the best hyperparameters for each dataset fold individually based on the validation performance.

 We also compare to ICL baselines including the LLM-based Tabula-8B~\citep{gardner2024large}, and tabular-specific foundation models TabPFN v2~\citep{Hollmann2025}, and TabPFN (kNN)~\citep{retrieve2024thomas}, which retrieves neighbours of each query at inference time.
+Note that using retrieval with a cell-based method like TabPFN v2 adds prohibitive computational overhead.
 We run all methods on at least two different splits of the data and report $95\%$ confidence intervals using bootstrapping~\citep{agarwal2021deep}.
 For \name, we use the 78M-parameter variant, with 16 transformer layers pre-trained for 600K steps.
 All training and inference is done on Nvidia A100 GPUs with 40 GB of memory.
 Further training details are provided in~\Cref{appendix:model_architecture_and_hypers}